zoom/actions/zm.fetch/examples/jira.md

-This is an example zm.fetch structure to **create an issue** in Jira.
+This is an example zm.fetch structure to **create an issue** for Jira.

 ```JavaScript
 zm.log.info('Creating Jira issue');